maherharb/MATE-T580/Lectures/Lesson_03_Web_Scraping_github.md

 Text processing
 ---------------

--   Eventhough we were able to capture data from a webpage into an R data frame, our job is not done
+-   Even though we were able to capture data from a webpage into an R data frame, our job is not done

 -   Textual data is messy by default; we might need to do some cleaning to make it more presentable